-Motorway bridge collapses in northern Italy after landslide
+No casualties reported after Italian motorway bridge collapses in landslide

 Heavy rains have caused widespread flooding in northern Italy this month.

-Toti said motorway traffic had been stopped in both directions, although only one of the two separate carriageways had collapsed while the other was undamaged.
+SIAS said the motorway had been shut in both directions, although only one of the two separate carriageways had collapsed while first assessments indicated the other was undamaged.

-He added that a local road near the motorway had also been washed away by the landslide.
+Toti said that a local road near the motorway had also been washed away by the landslide.

 Reporting by Giulio Piovaccari; Editing by David Clarke and Kirsten Donovan